Naturally Daily

 5. Celebrate The Memories of Your Loved Ones.

-It’s okay to be sad for the loss of your loved one, but focusing too much on their death may prevent you from moving on with your life.
+It’s okay to be sad about the loss of your loved one, but focusing too much on their death may prevent you from moving on with your life.

 Try to cherish the happy moments you spent when they were alive.
 Celebrate their lives.
 Remember the funny things you did together.

-You can frame your favorite group photos, create a memorial on their name, or donate to their favorite charity.
+You can frame your favorite group photos, create a memorial in their name, or donate to their favorite charity.
 Doing something that they loved to do may help you become happy again.

 6. Give Yourself Time to Recover.